Viky397/TorWICDataset/README.md

 | Forklift/Truck | 14  |dark green       | [0, 153, 51]     |
 |Miscellaneous Dynamic Feature    | 15  |grey        | [191, 191, 191]      |

-# Dataset FAQ
-Q) Is the sensor data synchronized? \
-A) The sensors on the OTTO 100 platform are not synchronized with each other.
-For our dataset, we used the RealSense image timestamps as the reference, and take the measurements with the closest timestamp from the LiDAR and the poses.
-The provided odometry and IMU data is not sub-sampled.
-Please contact us if you need the unprocessed, raw data (as rosbags).

-Q) How were the poses obtained? \
-A) The poses of the robot were obtained offline using a proprietary LiDAR-based SLAM solution.

-Q) How were the segmentation masks obtained? \
-A) The provided semantic segmentation masks are not perfect.
-We trained a semantic segmentation model on thousands of human-labeled warehouse images, and ran inference on the RGB images to obtain the masks.
-Unfortunately, the training data is proprietary and cannot be released.
-However, we release a subset of this dataset so users can fine-tune their models.

-Q) Where are the sensor intrinsics and extrinsics?
-How were they obtained?\
-A) This information is provided in the data Google Drive link in the text file.
-Sensor extrinsics are also provided in the ROS bags under the tf\_static topic.
-This information is the same for all trajectories.
-The RealSense camera was calibrated with the Intel's OEM calibration tool.
-Sensor extrinsics are factory calibrated.

-Q) What is the unit of the depth values? \
-A) The depth images from RealSense D435i are scaled by a factor of 1000.
-The uint16 values can be converted into float values and multiplied by 0.001 to get depth values in meters.

 # Acknowledgments
 This work was supported by the Vector Institute for Artificial Intelligence in Toronto and the NSERC Canadian Robotics Network (NCRN).
 We would like to thank Clearpath Robotics for providing the facility and the robot platform that made this dataset possible.